 Role-Playing:

+Role-playing encourages critical thinking about social justice issues, as students are often tasked with addressing dilemmas involving fairness, equity, or exclusion (Kumashiro, 2004).
 During role-playing, students take on the roles of different individuals, acting out scenarios based on real-life situations.
 This active approach to learning immerses students in another person’s worldview and encourages them to problem-solve or empathize with the person or character they are portraying.
-Role-playing is particularly effective in helping students navigate complex social situations or conflicts.
+The skills they develop help students navigate complex, real-life social situations or conflicts.

 Why Are These Strategies Valuable for Students?